 PRP Therapy Can Help You

-PRP is a simple, non-invasive procedure that takes about an hour or less in our office.
+PRP Therapy is a simple, non-invasive procedure that takes about an hour or less in our office.
 The PRP substances used in the treatment are from your body, so the injections are safe.
 There are no adverse reactions to the shots, but you might need repeat shots to get the right results in some cases.

 Whatever your case, you can trust Dr-Guyer and the staff to help you with this treatment.
 After detailed tests, we’ll provide you with a treatment plan for your unique situation.
 For any questions or booking appointments, contact The Guyer Institute of Molecular Medicine today for professional help.
 You can also call us at (317) 580-9355 when you’re ready.